UNDERSTANDING HOUSING IN SOUTHWEST MONTANA

 Explore Market Stats →Rental Affordability in Montana

-An analysis of the growing gap between wages and rental housing costs across Montana.
+An analysis of the relationship between rental costs, wages, and household affordability across Montana.

-HRDC supports and develops housing projects that create long-term housing opportunities across Southwest Montana.
+HRDC supports and develops housing projects that add long-term, rent-restricted homes for people who live and work in Southwest Montana.

-Housing stabilization services, rental assistance, and supportive housing programs help households avoid crisis and rebuild stability.
+Rental assistance, housing navigation, stabilization services, and supportive housing help households avoid crisis and move toward long-term stability.

-Preserving housing helps maintain affordability and protect long-term community assets as the region grows.
+Preserving existing housing helps maintain community assets and protect affordability as the region grows and market conditions change.

 Community land trust strategies help create homeownership opportunities that remain affordable for future generations.